 Doing so should increase Apple Watch battery life by a noticeable margin.

 2. Use minimalistic watch faces with fewer colors

 While disabling always-on display on the Apple Watch will certainly improve battery life on Apple Watch, you can take things to the next level by using minimalistic and colorless watch faces and complications.

 This significantly reduces the amount of power the screen uses.
-By using minimalistic watch faces you can reduce the number of pixels that light up when you view your Apple Watch’s watch face to view time of complications.
+By using minimalistic watch faces you can reduce the number of pixels that light up when you view your Apple Watch’s watch face to view the time of complications.

 3. Power Saving Mode During Workouts

-If you can give up on monitoring your heart rate during workouts, then you can save significant amount of battery power by enabling Power Saving Mode during Workouts.
+If you can give up on monitoring your heart rate during workouts, then you can save a significant amount of battery power by enabling Power Saving Mode during Workouts.
 Doing this can increase Apple Watch battery life a lot.